xuanzhang2021/lonosphere-mapping-based-GNSS-ground-station/README.md

 RTK’s reliance on short baselines limits coverage to areas with dense base station networks.
 Urban canyons and obstructions cause signal multipath, degrading accuracy.
 Maintaining a stable data connection for corrections is challenging in low-coverage zones, and deploying base stations is infrastructure-intensive, hindering scalability.

 ### Precise Point Positioning (PPP)

+PPP is a GNSS technique that provides precise positioning using a single receiver by applying corrections for satellite clock and orbit errors, atmospheric delays, and other factors.

 Pros:
 PPP eliminates the need for base stations by using precise satellite orbit and clock data, often accessed via the internet.
 It offers global coverage and decimeter- to centimeter-level accuracy after a convergence period (~30 minutes).
 This makes PPP ideal for regions lacking ground infrastructure.